TL;DR

 Why LangGraph Exists

 Modern AI apps aren't single prompts; they're workflows: plan → call tools → validate → branch → maybe ask a human → retry → finish.
 LangGraph treats this as a graph with explicit nodes and edges, plus a durable state you can pause/resume, audit, and recover.
-That's hard to bolt onto simple chains.

 The Four Primitives (and How Events Fit)